hannasoderstromdev/movie-ratings/README.md

 - Single-page Application built with React.
 - The UI is designed for mobile, future versions will handle desktop as well.
 - Design can be viewed on figma: https://www.figma.com/file/a4lVBProS8RJi8IySHItU8Nc/Movie-Ratings?node-id=0%3A1
+- Features and backlog can be seen at trello: https://trello.com/b/ZnvGM75b/movie-ratings

 ### Architecture

-The client architecture it split into three layers. *The UI-layer* (what you see and interact with). *The domain-layer* (the store and data-objects) and *the data-access-layer* with services that handles the communication with the API for fetching and updating stuff.
+The client architecture it split into three layers. _The UI-layer_ (what you see and interact with). _The domain-layer_ (the store and data-objects) and _the data-access-layer_ with services that handles the communication with the API for fetching and updating stuff.

 I'm trying this out as I've found that testing asynchronous thunks with a lot of side-effects is quite complex, and also I don't particularly like the Redux-Saga pattern with generators, as they are a bit hard to grasp intuitively.